 Return of the Swans

-We cannot predict exactly when the swans will be in the area, but once they have been sighted in the area we will be celebrating with special programming at the Lambton Heritage Museum!
+We cannot predict exactly when the swans will be in the area, but once they have been sighted in the area we will be celebrating with special programming at Lambton Heritage Museum!
 Check out our migration calendar for daily updates about how many swans have been spotted in the area.
-While you are visiting the swans on the Thedford Bog, come by the Lambton Heritage Museum for great exhibits and excellent family activities, including:
+While you are visiting the swans on the Thedford Bog, come by the museum for great exhibits and excellent family activities, including:

 - Discovering the story behind the Thedford Bog